mlebkowski/aterian/Readme.md

 Monolog and Guzzle are some fine implementations of the PSR standards, we will use them.
 I could not find the Allegro SDK on packagist, so I will stub that along with the Aterian dependencies.

+## Quickly check what phpstan thinks

+It complains about the logger assignment in the constructor, saying that the readonly property is already assigned.
+It’s not, but let’s please it.
+Explicitly using `else` is nothing that I commonly do either way, let’s replace it with a simple ternary.